lirsacc/py-gql/docs/usage/getting-started.rst

 - A context value which is where you provide any application specific value such as database connections, loggers, etc. In this case the ``db`` part of the context will be a mapping for each entry's id to itself.
-- An info object which carries some data about the current execution and which we will not worry about for this example
+- An info object which carries some data about the current execution context and field.
+We won't worry about it for this example.

 While the GraphQL field arguments are passed as keyword arguments.

-You will note that we haven't implemented any resolver for the field on the ``Character`` type.
+We haven't implemented any resolver for the field on the ``Character`` type.
 That is because the default behaviour is to look up field of dictionnaries and objects which is sufficient here.

 Executing queries against the schema
 ------------------------------------

 Now that we have a valid schema, we just need to provide client queries for execution.
-The execution is carried out by :func:`py_gql.graphql_blocking` and consistst of 3 steps:
+The execution is carried out by :func:`py_gql.graphql_blocking` (as all our resolvers are blocking, for different runtimes such as Python's asyncio we'd use :func:`py_gql.graphql`) and consistst of 3 steps:

 1. Parsing the client query and validating that it is a correct GraphQL document
-2. Validating the query against the schema to verifying that it can be executed at all
+2. Validating the query against the schema to verify that it can be executed at all
 3. Execute the query and surface any errors or return the data

 The return value is an instance of :class:`py_gql.GraphQLResult` which can be